oxcamne/oxcam/README.md

 A group can choose how many of the above to implement and can expand it's use over time.

+The project includes an online [User Guide](https:oxcamne.github.io/oxcam).

 ## Prerequisites

+This is a web app and these requirements apply to your chosen web server environment:

-- Python 3.8+ must be installed
+- Python 3.8+ must be installed.
+The app has been developed and is currently running on Python 3.10.
 - [Py4web](https://py4web.com/_documentation) must also be installed.
+See the Py4web documentation for information on how to install it.
-- You will need to use the Py4web Dashboard for certain operations, so will need that password, set up during Py4web installation.
+- You will need to use the Py4web Dashboard for certain operations, so will need to use that password, which is set during Py4web installation.
 - git must be installed; you will use it in a terminal session to clone this software from the github repositary, and to pull future updates.
-(Git is preinstalled on PythonAnywhere)

 ## License